 I learned to develop my own style.
-I use fabric and beads in my jewellery, and crochet the wire.
-I learned to do some very difficult stitches.
+I use fabric and beads in my jewellery, but the crochet wire is the style that has given me the most satisfaction.

-I ’m going to markets more often now.
-This has been an excellent experience.
-You meet lots of people, your English improves, you develop contacts, learn to sell on the web.
-This is what SisterWorks has done for me.
+Now I ’m going to markets more often and it has been an excellent experience.
+You meet lots of people, my English has improved, and at the same time met new contacts, learn new ways of selling your products like selling online.
+All this and more is what SisterWorks has done for me.

-I have been developing my jewellery using new materials and techniques.
+I have been developing my jewellery using new materials and techniques like the peruvian stitch.

-I am not using sterling silver wire, which is not only suitable for people with sensitive skin, but refines my products.
-Additionally I use non-tarnish wire, lapizlazuli and semi-precious stones.
+I am using fine silver wire 999.9 which is not only suitable for people with sensitive skin but refines my products.
+Additionally, I use copper, silver plated and non-tarnish wire, lapizlazuli and semi-precious stones.
 When I first started making jewellery I used fabric and cotton thread, and I have reincorporated these elements into my new designs.

-I continue to sell my jewellery at SisterWorks, markets, Global Sisters, Hawthorn Gallery and the Bini Gallery.
-I was also contacted through instagram to take part in RAW Verve; a platform where independent artists can showcase their skills and work.
+I continue to sell my jewellery at SisterWorks, markets, Global Sisters, Hawthorn Town Hall Gallery, Space2be, Bini Gallery and lately in Mona Vale, Sydney.
+I was also contacted through Instagram to take part in RAW event; a platform where independent artists can showcase their skills and work.
 This provides me with a good opportunity to travel and sell my products in diverse locations.

-I am continuing to build up my online brand, developing my instagram and marketing skills.
-In developing my work and taking classes, I am constantly being exposed to my opportunities that I was not previously aware of.
+I want to continue building up my online brand, developing my Instagram and marketing skills.
+Also developing my work and taking jewellery classes in order to improve my skills.